yichen928/FreeSel/data_selection/README.md

   You can download both PASCAL VOC 2007 and PASCAL VOC 2012 from the [official website](http://host.robots.ox.ac.uk/pascal/VOC/index.html).
 + **CIFAR10**

-  The code will be downloaded automatically.
+  The data will be downloaded automatically.

 ### Pre-trained Model